WTW89: PragerU Is Not a Grift and That Is Actually More Concerning.

 Well, I'm excited to get to it.

-Hey, if people wanted to support the show and this kind of stuff, and, you know, as teachers, teachers' salaries, especially in Oklahoma, they're not much.
+Hey, if people wanted to support the show and this kind of stuff, and you know, as teachers, teachers' salaries, especially in Oklahoma, they're not much.

-a curriculum because they don't give us one other than gender or whatever.
+We have to bring supplies and an entire classroom and apparently a curriculum because they don't give us one other than gender or whatever.

 Well, we have the Prager U lesson plans we can download.